Skip to main content

 • jobBody() which contains the main part of the job.

-• jobCleanup() which has to be executed after jobBody(), whether that function succeeded or returned an exception.
+• jobCleanup() which must run after jobBody(), whether that function succeeds or returns an exception.

 For example, jobBody() creates tables and jobCleanup() drops those tables.